 Flatliners and It Chapter 2 both have very similar structures.
 That changes the story is what the characters have to confront and do.
 In Flatliners, everybody is much more culpable for their demons than in It Chapter 2.

 The first act has the characters getting drawn into a deadly situation.
 In Flatliners, it is by choice.
 Every one of the students has a motive for trying flatlining because it taps into parts of their brains that they do not use.
 In It Chapter 2, it is by obligation.
 Everybody is forced to come back because they have to stop the creature.

 The second act has all the characters examining their past and getting attacked by it.
 Each character spends the second act confronting their demons.
 In Flatliners, the characters must face the people they hurt in order to make their demons go away.
 It Chapter 2’s demons will keep following the characters around until they defeat Pennywise.

 The climax is much less drawn out in Flatliners.
-It Chapter 2 is the climax that everybody’s nightmare reveals everybody’s nightmare.
+It Chapter 2 is the climax that reveals everybody’s nightmare.
 Every character has to face their deepest fears in physical form.
-In Flatliners, the nightmare needs to be resolved is Marlo’s.
+In Flatliners, the nightmare that needs to be resolved is Marlo’s.